HumanSignal/label-studio/docs/source/guide/index.md

 docker run --rm -p 8200:8200 -v `pwd`/my_labeling_project:/label-studio/my_labeling_project --name label-studio heartexlabs/label-studio:latest
 ```

-> Note: if `./my_labeling_project` folder exists, an exception will be thrown.
+> Note: if `./my_labeling_project` the folder exists, an exception will be thrown.
 Please delete this folder or use `--force` option.
 > Note: for Windows, you have to modify the volumes paths set by `-v` option

 You can override the default startup command by appending any of [available command line arguments]():